ojcharles/MutationFeatures/README.md

 To run the program you need a few things:

  - A blast database to mount in the container, we currently require uniref50.
-This can be generated from the downlaoded fasta with
+This can be generated from the downloaded FASTA with
  - Drop a file say `my.fasta` in ./query, and optionally a file with the same basename such as `my.pdb` too.
 Then run the following commands.
  - a folder ./temp

-The resultant csv file will be depositied in the same directory as your query fasta file
+The resultant csv file will be deposited in the same directory as your query FASTA file
 ```
 podman run -e NVIDIA_VISIBLE_DEVICES=1 --rm -it --name mf \
     -v ./db:/db \